-Desert cacti require strong light, especially in the winter.
+Desert cacti require intense light, especially in the winter.
 They'd do well with 6+ hours of sunlight every day.
-However they could get sunburned if exposed to intense heat.
+However, they could get sunburned if exposed to intense heat.

 Forest cacti like bright indirect light.
 You could move them outside during their growth season (in the summer).
 But they also don't tolerate high heat well, so make sure they don't get scorched outside in the summer.

-Use a fast draining soil mix for your cacti.
-You can use a ready made cactus soil mix or make a basic soil mix with a ratio 1:1 potting soil & inorganic matter (e.g perlite).
-More on soil mix for cacti and succulents here
+Use a fast-draining soil mix for your cactus.
+You can use a ready-made cactus soil mix or make a basic soil mix with a ratio of 1:1 potting soil & inorganic matter (e.g. perlite).

 During growing seasons (spring & summer) water your desert cacti whenever the soil is completely dry.
-And give them a good thorough soaking each time you water them.
-During dormant season (winter) cease watering, only water them if the plants begin to shrivel.
+Give them a good thorough soaking each time you water them.
+During the dormant season (winter) cease watering, only water them if the plants begin to shrivel.

-You can water your forest cacti a bit more during growth period and reduce watering during dormant period.
+You can water your forest cacti a bit more during the growth period and reduce watering during the dormant period.